-Mrs. Missi P Henderson has been with the Dominica Social Security Board for the past eleven (11) years and currently holds the position of Chief Financial Officer.
-She has the responsibility for directing and controlling the accounting and financial functions including the administration of the Investment portfolio in the National Insurance Program; budget control and risk management.

-Prior to joining the Dominica Social Security, Mrs. Henderson worked in the telecommunications industry for thirteen (13) years in senior finance roles including the management of the Capital Efficiency Programme and managed system support to sixteen (16) Cable & Wireless Business Units.
-She also served on the Supervisory Committee of the Roseau Cooperative Credit Union (now National Cooperative Credit Union Union).
+Mrs. Henderson has been employed with the Dominica Social Security Board for the past fourteen (14) years and currently holds the position of Chief Financial Officer.
+Prior to joining the Dominica Social Security Board, Mrs. Henderson worked in the telecommunications industry for thirteen (13) years in senior finance roles including the management of the Capital Efficiency Programme and managed system support to sixteen (16) Cable & Wireless Business Units.
+She also served on the Supervisory Committee of the Roseau Co-operative Credit Union (now National Cooperative Credit Union Ltd).